ermlikeyeah/ermlikeyeah.github.io/_posts/2020-07-06-the-system.markdown

 - systems

 ---
-How’s homeschooling been going four you?
+How’s homeschooling been going for you?

-Things heated up at my end a a few weeks back when the amount of the boy’s school work increased.
-We got access to an email address we could access online through Outlook, we got access to Teams, then a Trello board, and then other things.
-We were learning the what and how as we went along, each subject getting in touch separately with their process.
-I started to map it all lightly, the process for each, where the work is set and done, how to talk to teachers, how to “submit” etc.
+Things heated up at my end a few weeks back when the amount of the boy’s schoolwork increased.
+We got access to an email address we could access online through Outlook, we got access to Microsoft Teams, then a Trello board, and then other things.
+As each subject getting in touch separately with their process we were learning _the what_, _the how_ and _the when_ as we went along.
+I started to map it all lightly.

+1. How does the boy find out what work he has been set?
+2. Where and how does he do the work done?
+(Online: What system?
+Offline?)
+3. Support: What is the boy needs to talk to his teacher/s abotu the work?
+4. Submission: How is the work sent to the teacher/s?

 {% include image.html url="/assets/schoolwork-map.jpg" description="The latest version of the schoolwork map" %}

 Getting the work and knowing where to look was one thing.